 However, the Independent Planning Commission (the Commission) is the consent authority for SSD applications in the following circumstances:

 - Where the council of the area has objected to the proposal, or

 - Where the department has received more than 50 unique public objections, or

 - Where the SSD application has been made by a person who has disclosed a reportable political donation in connection with the development application.

 To find out more about applications referred to or determined by the Commission, visit the Independent Planning Commission's website.

 Energy from Waste proposals in NSW

-To find out more information and view Energy from Waste proposals, visit our Major Projects website by clicking on the tiles below.
+To find out more information and view Energy from Waste proposals, see the related information.